qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

 |basic| *Attribute Data*
 ...............................................................................

-The *NAME* field is the most useful to show as labels.
+The ``name`` field is the most useful to show as labels.
 This is because all its values are unique for every object and are very unlikely to contain *NULL* values.
 If your data contains some *NULL* values, do not worry as long as most of your places have names.